-Platform revenue increased from growth in premiums and new products from Benefit Catalog (formerly BenefitsPlace), partially offset by decreases in revenue from broker and supplier commissions, primarily as a result of a change in commission rates.
+Platform revenue increased from growth in premiums and new products from Benefit Catalog (formerly BenefitsPlace), primarily from insurance carriers.
 As discussed above in "Components of Operating Results - Revenue", we recognize platform revenue from carriers over the policy period and we recognize commissions revenue at a point in time.

-The decrease in professional services revenue was primarily attributable to a decrease in implementation revenue, lower demand for customer-specific development and customer terminations.
+The decrease in professional services revenue was primarily attributable to a decrease in revenue from customers associated with the Connecture, Inc. acquisition in February 2019.
+Other decreases were attributable to implementation revenue, lower demand for customer-specific development and customer terminations.
 These decreases more than offset increases from new and existing customers.